Skip to content

 We define another library agnostic function:

-We can then pass either pandas or Polars to func_upper:
+We can then pass any supported library such as Pandas, Polars, or PyArrow to func_upper:

 >>> func_upper(df_pd)